JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     5. Copy the entire `android {}` block with Android-specific configuration from the `composeApp/build.gradle.kts` file to the `androidApp/build.gradle.kts` file.
-    6. Change the configuration from an Android application to an Android library, since that's what it becomes.
+    6. Change the configuration of the `composeApp` module from an Android application to an Android library, since that's what it effectively becomes.
 In `composeApp/build.gradle.kts`:
        * Change the reference to the Gradle plugin:

            <compare type="top-bottom">